filfreire/filfreire.github.io/_drafts/os_projects_fail.md

 ## Set for abandonment

-**The documentation is garbage** - for me it's an indicator project is from the start not set for maintainability - It's a bit of a dirty hobby for me, but I do this over time: when I see a project doesn't have a readme, or the readme clearly misses to say how I can build and use the project on my local machine, I open an issue exactly to tackle that.
+**The documentation is ~~garbage~~~ inexistant** - on a personal level this is the worst indicator for me.
+It tells me the project is from the start not set for maintainability.
+It's a bit of a dirty hobby, but I do this over time: when I see a project doesn't have a readme, or the readme clearly misses to say how I can build and use the project on my local machine, I open an issue exactly to tackle that.
 Just to give you an idea that this is not an isolate problem: Here's a list of all the issues I've opened in this fashion for diverse projects as of the day I'm writing this post:

 -- (TODO)

 **Documentation is there, but to build on your machine you need sorcery, and tackle build errors that "stackoverflow will only have an answer in 2-3 years"**.
 The next logical step after documenting it is: make it run in a CI solution.
 There are countless available, from [Travis](https://travis-ci.org/) to [CircleCI](https://circleci.com/), free for opensource projects, and yet, sometimes people just avoid these, in their minds "oh I don't need this, I can build fine on my own machine".
 The thing is your machine is not my machine or the person's next door machine.
 The easiest way to guarantee that the person next door will have a good chance of building your project locally is plainly making it build on CI.
 It's confusing, and maybe for some people it'll take 5 minutes for other people 5 days, but the benefits are there once it's set up: chances are better for potential contributors to be able to build your project locally or by setting it to build on CI you'll run into blocking points that a future contributor will run.

-**Last commit made in 1942, before going on covert-ops mission in north africa**.
+**Last commit pushed "in 1942, before going on covert-ops mission in North Africa"**.
 This point is a no brainer.
-If the project hasn't been updated for years, If the CI seems abandoned, if there are tons of issues or pull-requests open and not a single reply from the maintainer - (TODO)
+If the project hasn't been updated for years, if the CI seems abandoned, if there are tons of issues or pull-requests open and not a single reply from the maintainer - (TODO)

 ## Set for survival

 **Replying soon, reviewing soon, merging soon**.
 Recently a colleague of mine opened an interesting PR in [danger](TODO) repo.
 In a matter of minutes the PR was reviewd, merged, and my colleague invited to be a maintainer, with the premise of this [policy](TODO);

+This is the best recent example I found, where in a matter of minutes, a few days work of a PR was quickly reviewed, acted upon, and in this case, sinde the code review was accepted, there was an outright attempt of follow-up with the contributor to join the ranks of other maintainers.

+Another example hit close to home recently with [Sara Vieira](TODO)'s recent [pull-request in Tacit CSS](TODO).
+Fix was simple, change was small, and the benefits of merging were an outright win, so I used [Rultor]() to quickly merge and tag a new release so anyone could use the newer version of [Tacit](TODO) with the fix

+A lot of times this sort of "quick-action/quick-follow-up  isn't possible.
+I'll give 2 examples on one repository I'm a maintainer:

 **Pay contributors in money, not in exposure**: Some of the projects I've contributed towards for example are set in a way that you can pay contributors to help you fix or develop issues that affect you.
 I think this is fine.
 There are a couple of strategies for this:

 - from a "no-human-manager" and projects are financed in a way anyone can contribute and be monetary rewarded, an approach you'll find in contexts like [zerocracy](TODO);
-- to a "pay for an expert and active contributor of a project for a tailor-made adaptation of the project, like you'll find in some funded OSS projects like [geonetwork](TODO);
+- to a "pay for an expert and active contributor of a project for a tailor-made adaptation of the project, like you'll find in some funded OSS projects like [geonetwork](TODO).
+At one point in my life I had to use it and I soon found out that a few of the main maintainers were also doing something very bright: if you as a user of that OS project wanted a specific new feature, or some sort of support beyond the normal documentation of the project, you could easily reach out one of the maintainers and hire "consultancy" work from them.

+This last approach is not entirely new, a lot of folks from the Linux-"Universe" ([example](TODO)) have been doing something similar for quite some time, but the bottomline is: you want more from what we're doing out of love and our personal passions, you better pay for it.

+> Advice: Beware of [Choosing beggars](TOOD): if a company or an entity comes up to you offering "an oportunity do dress their shirt" in exchange for your time (money), brain (freedom), think twice: there should be no room for slavery in the world, both the real and the "coding" world.

 ## Surviving to this day